WorkflowForge Operations Guide

 4. Implement Compensation for Critical Operations

-// Operations that modify state should support restoration
+// Operations that modify state should override RestoreAsync for compensation

 5. Use Type-Safe Operations for Complex Business Logic